Raspiska-Ltd/docker-images/README.md

 ### Kong API Gateway

-A Kong API Gateway with Konga admin UI for managing APIs and microservices.
+A Kong API Gateway for managing APIs and microservices.

 **Features:**

 - High-performance API gateway with plugin architecture
-- Konga web-based admin interface for easy management
 - PostgreSQL database for configuration storage
 - Authentication, rate limiting, and request transformation
 - Microservice routing and load balancing